8 Walkthrough 2: Approaching gradebook data from a data science perspective

 ## [5] "age" "repeated_grades"

-Review what the gradebook
+Review the gradebook

 or formative_assessments